 An author wrote a short story about two small-time crooks trying to pull off a robbery.
 In the plan, one of the crooks was to dress up in a policeman's uniform and stand in front of the place to be robbed.
 That way, with him there, no one would be suspicious while his partner pulled off the heist itself.
-The story ended, however, with the disguised partner apprehending and arresting his partner.
+The story ended, however, with the partner dressed as a policeman apprehending and arresting the other one.
 Dressed as a cop, he started to act like one!